-Identifying the document management system you need to use
+Identifying the document management system, you need to use

 - Cloud-based enterprise DMS: Organisations with a largely remote workforce can benefit from using cloud-based DMS as employees can access documents even when not physically present at the campus.

-|Accessibility||Does not rely on the internet, which means you can access data even when the internet is down.
+|Do not rely on the internet, which means you can access data even when the internet is down.

 However, poor internet connections can make accessing documents challenging for employees.

-|Set up cost||Organisations must shell out large upfront costs to implement the system.||The set-up costs are much lower when compared with on-site enterprise DMS.
+|The set-up costs are much lower when compared with on-site enterprise DMS.

 |Data security must be ensured by the service provider.

-|The files must be backed-up frequently as the same does not happen automatically.
+|The files must be backed up frequently as the same does not happen automatically.
 Thus, there is a higher risk of losing data during an unfortunate event.

-Features of a good enterprise document management system
+5 Features of a good enterprise document management system

 While most organizations have identified the need for enterprise document management, the challenge now lies in identifying the right system for your business.
 The software you choose should have the following features:

-- Security: Finally, the enterprise document management system should also leverage the latest security tools and software to ensure that only the intended users can access vital data.
+- Security: Finally, the enterprise document management system should leverage the latest security tools and software to ensure that only the intended users can access vital data.